meshcloud/terraform-aws-meshplatform/README.md

 # meshPlatform AWS Module

 meshStack is a Cloud Foundation Platform by meshcloud.
+AWS is a proprietary public cloud platform provided by Amazon Web Services. meshStack supports project and user management for AWS to include AWS services into cloud projects managed by meshStack.

-This terraform module is used to integrate AWS into a meshStack instance.
+This terraform module is used to integrate AWS into a meshStack instance as a meshPlatform.
+More information on the integration can be found on [meshcloud public docs](https://docs.meshcloud.io/docs/meshstack.aws.index.html).

 ## How to use this Module